DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: Native token holders

 Explanation: Most of the DeFi protocols are governed by the native token holders of the protocol.
-Token holders vote on different proposals to update or enhance the protocol - something that isn't possible with traditional finance.
-Traditional finance is instead governed by higher authorities within the institutions.
+Token holders vote on different proposals to update or enhance the protocol - something that isn't possible with Traditional Finance.
+Traditional Finance is instead governed by higher authorities within the institutions.

 Sub Topics: lending-borrowing-DeFi